 Profit rate risk arises from the possibility that changes in profit rates will affect future profitability or the fair values of financial instruments.
-The Group's management believes that the Group is not exposed to material profit rate risk as a result of mismatches of profit rate repricing of assets, liabilities, and equity of investment account holders.
 The profit distribution to investment accountholders is based on profit sharing agreements.
-Therefore, the Group is not subject to any significant profit rate risk.

 However, the profit sharing agreements will result in displaced commercial risk when the Group's results do not allow the Group to distribute profits in line with market rates.